 How does Junxion’s process work for CVOR travelers?

-You connect with one recruiter who handles your whole contract, with no call-center handoffs.
-Tell them your call tolerance, target cities, and pay goals, and they match you with open CVOR contracts in North Carolina, then walk you through each package with a full pay breakdown before you decide.
-Junxion was founded by a traveling surgical tech, so your recruiter actually understands CVOR culture, and credentialing is managed start to finish by a US-based team.
+Everything runs through one recruiter who owns your contract start to finish, with no call-center handoffs.
+Tell them your call tolerance, target cities, and pay goals; they match you with open CVOR contracts in North Carolina and walk you through each package with a full pay breakdown before you decide.
+Junxion was founded by a traveling surgical tech, so your recruiter actually understands CVOR culture, and a US-based team manages credentialing the whole way through.
 When you’re ready, reach out to get matched.

-Ready to find your next CVOR travel contract in North Carolina?
-Talk to a Junxion recruiter today and let’s match your cardiac OR background with the right program.
+Two cardiac hubs, one strong state.
+Ready to look?
+Talk to a Junxion recruiter today and we’ll match your cardiac OR background with the right North Carolina program.

 Explore More